christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

     </div>
 </div>

+While strolling through, we got some desserts and I saw a Cremia ice cream stand.
+I saw someone talking about that brand on Instagram and decided to try it even though it was on the more expensive side.
+To be honest, the ice cream didn’t taste that special and the cone was structurally unstable because the wafer kept leaking. `Rating: 6.5/10`

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/blogs/japan/cremia.JPG" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>

+Since we’re in a new country, one of my priorities was trying the different foods available there.
+Okonomiyaki is essentially a Japanese pizza which Osaka is known for.
+I found a restaurant called Genki that had a lot of reviews specializing in this dish and turned out to be a local joint.
+The restaurant itself is small and probably a bar because every customer is forced to order drinks.
+I got the pork modern okonomiyaki which included yakisoba noodles on the bottom.
+The sauce itself was a new flavor I haven’t tried before but it was pretty good, just a little heavy.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">